langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 </center>

 I used some pretty heavy compression in this one.
 This means that the quality parameter was rather low.
 We compressed the image from the original 6.9 Mb to only 146 Kb.
-Right off the bat, we see that the JXL version is **more true to the original**, being able to retain more of the detail in the original.
-Especially the sky looks washed in the AVIF version.
+Right off the bat, we see that the JXL version is **more true to the original**, being able to retain more of the detail.
+For instance, the sky looks washed-out in the AVIF version when compared to the JXL, which retains some grain.

 Also, I find it very funny that in the AVIF version the mast at the front end of the boat is completely gone, and **a new, non-existing mast has appeared out of nowhere** on top of the bridge!
 This is not the case in the JXL version, which is able to retain the original mast.